 3 For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.

-Certainly not doom porn, but an abused example from history is the Book of Enoch.
-Enoch supplies answers to some perceived gaps in scripture, providing us with fantastic stories of fallen angels and their devious plans to alter human genetics and create a hybrid race.
+The Book of Enoch itself is certainly not doom porn, but an often used source these “prophets” like to cite from history.
+Enoch supplies answers to some gaps in scripture, helping support stories of fallen angels and their devious plans to alter human genetics and create a hybrid race.
 I have to admit it is an interesting story, but it does not entirely ring true in my spirit.
-Yes, the bible speaks to something like this in less detail, Jesus having already told us that in heaven we will be like Angels which do not marry, nor are given in marriage.
-So I think we need to keep looking here for what the bible is telling us in this.
+Yes, the bible speaks to something like this in far less detail, Jesus having already told us that in heaven we will be like Angels which do not marry, nor are given in marriage.
+So I think we need to keep looking here for what the bible is telling us.
 The Bible itself warns us to not stray beyond what is written, beyond God-breathed scripture.
-The book of Enoch has come down to us in several versionkyles, some more descriptive and longer than others.
-And has received new life in recent years, being used to enlarge upon Jesus words “as in the days of Noah”.
+And the book of Enoch has come down to us in several versions, some more descriptive and longer than others.
+It has received new life in recent years, being used to enlarge upon Jesus words “as in the days of Noah”.
 But it never made it into the canon of Jewish Old Testament scripture.
-Read it, the flavor is hardly that of Daniel, Zechariah, Zephaniah, etc. You can tell the author by their writing style, this does not bring to mind the Holy Spirit.
+Read it, the flavor is hardly that of Daniel, Zechariah, Jeremiah, etc. You can tell the author by their writing style, this does not bring to mind the Holy Spirit.

-Next we have the 1st and 2nd Epistles of Clement.
+Contemporary to the New Testament, and by a well known author, we have the 1st and 2nd Epistles of Clement.
 Clements books are now relatively obscure, though once regarded as scripture.
-He wrote some very encouraging words to the flock in Corinth, but went on to write about the Phoenix (chapter 25), an example from nature of a bird that resurrected every 500 years from a spectacular fiery death and rebirth.
+So he wrote some very encouraging words to the flock in Corinth, but in the process went on to write about the Phoenix (chapter 25), an example from nature of a bird that resurrected every 500 years by way of a spectacular fiery rebirth.
 He thought he was drawing a parallel from nature of the certainty of resurrection to encourage faltering disciples.
 It sounds like reincarnation to me.
 My guess is that so many came to know the Phoenix to be a fable that poor Clements otherwise fine books, possibly an embarrassment to wise and discerning Christian Bishops, were summarily relegated to the dusty shelves of history.
 One misstep with the truth, and we venture off into the realm of the Evil One.
-The standard of truth is so much higher than we can readily perceive, or reproduce ourselves.
+The standard of truth is so much higher than we can readily perceive or reproduce ourselves.
 It is, after all, Divine.

 Both Clement and Enoch sought to encourage, warn or protect, but in the process included clearly false teachings.
 In the end they were deemed unreliable witnesses, not worthy of equal footing with other books of the Jewish Old and Christian New Testament.
 This is how serious the Ancients regarded fidelity to the Truth.
 Remember, Satan appears as an Angel of Light.
 And it only takes a drop of his mis-truth to change something glorious into something dark and cursed.
 One lie carried us from Paradise to the spiritual bankruptcy and corruption we see around us today.
 One bit of leaven leavens the whole loaf.